Ralf (complete biography)

 One grandfather was a pioneer of package vacations, and the other grandfather was interested in yoga, IChing, detox and metaphysics.
 During the week of Ralf’s state exams, this grandfather did a “Moxa” herbal treatment on Ralf’s feet to relax him, which was great and helped Ralf pass his tests.

 At the age of 8, Ralf stared at his hands and knew that someday he was going to do something with them.
 He was also interested in dinosaurs and the evolution of mankind, started to write and to take pictures.
 Ralf had a strong desire to live in a castle and to be in the forest.
 A desire which would be fulfilled many years later when he lived for ten years in a really large house in the Swedish countryside.

 When Ralf was 16 years old he was part of a tight group of friends.
 His first travel adventure on his own was to Barcelona.
 In a youth hostel there, he met hitchhikers, and having just finished Adam’s Hitchhiker’s Guide to the Galaxy, Ralf realized hitchhiking was an excellent way to see the world with a great sense of freedom.

 He worked on tulip farms and in restaurants.

-Ralf moved to Paris, studied, but the romantic artistic appeal of the city was too strong and he was more often found near the palace in Versailles writing poetry, then in school.
+Ralf moved to Paris, and studied, but the romantic artistic appeal of the city was too strong and he was more often found near the palace in Versailles writing poetry, then in school.
 He greatly enjoyed his freedom, living in a small attic room with a view of L’Arc de Triomphe in the distance.
 He finished a project of pictures of Everyday Life in Paris.